RedDragonWebDesign/LandOfLafton/DUNGEONS.md

 ## Dungeon 04 - Goblin 1

 Accessed by leaving Lafton.
 Probably the first dungeon your party should visit.
 Has easy monsters such as goblins.
-Is divided into the main dungeon (goblin caves), ogre caves, and a witch's lair.
+Is divided into the main dungeon (goblin caves), and two smaller cave systems.
 Inspired by TSR 9034 Keep on the Borderlands.

 ## Dungeon 05 - Hobgoblin Pass & Giant Pass